HenryLiu0402/nnssl_VoCo-plus-MAE/README.md

 # nnssl_VoCo-plus-MAE
 NTUST_EE304 @[SSL3D Challenge](https://ssl3d-challenge.dkfz.de/home)
 ResEnc-L network architecture
+---
 ## Description
 We aim to balance performance across segmentation and classification tasks.
 For this purpose, we explored two SSL methods: Masked Autoencoder (MAE), which shows strong performance in segmentation tasks, and Volume Contrastive Learning (VoCo), which is more effective in classification settings.
-We compared their individual performance, different pre-training orders (MAE→VoCo vs. VoCo→MAE), and further investigated the impact of batch size, weight decay, and dataset filtering (full vs. modality-selected).
+We compared their individual performance, different pretraining orders (MAE→VoCo vs. VoCo→MAE), and further investigated the impact of batch size, weight decay, and dataset filtering (full vs. modality-selected).
 Based on these experiments, we obtained the results reported below.

 ## Our Environment